 In the category of another crude oil trading tip, we mention that the US dollar will also affect crude oil prices.
 The strength of the dollar is a quick way to gauge the strength of Crude Oil prices.

 As a general rule, crude oil prices tend to drop when the US dollar appreciates.
 Conversely, when the dollar is weaker, crude oil prices tend to strengthen.

-If history can be used as a barometer to forecast Crude Oil prices, we can say the US dollar and Oil had an interesting and perhaps surprising relationship as they tend to move in opposed directions.
+If history can be used as a barometer to forecast Crude Oil prices, we can say the US dollar and Oil have an interesting and perhaps surprising relationship, as they tend to move in opposite directions.

 Now, here is the best way to conquer the market using this Crude Oil trading strategy PDF: